This is the standard Staff officer's sword 1850 pattern of the US Union Officers, during the civil war.

 It was based upon the French Model 1845 Infantry Officer's Sword.

-It has a brass hilt with a dark shagreen grip (shagreen is a granular reversed leather or skin from an animal such as seal or shark, similar to suede); this is bound by brass wire.
+It has a bronze gilded hilt with a dark shagreen grip (shagreen is a granular reversed leather or skin from an animal such as seal or shark, similar to suede), bounded by a brass wire.

 The hilt has a lovely prominent "US" pierced into the right side of the basket.